znields/search-queue/README.md

 #### 3. Spreadsheet Work

 If a user is doing work which involves making Google searches from a spreadsheet, instead of switching between the spreadsheet and Google for each search, the user can simply copy and paste the list of searches into Search Queue.

-## Set Up

-There are two main ways you can run this extension:

-#### 1. Chrome Web Store

-If you would like to support the developer, please buy this extension from the web store: https://goo.gl/e464Sz.

-#### 2. Developer Installation

-1. Download this repository from GitHub.
-2. Extract the source code if necessary.
-3. Open Google Chrome and navigate to chrome://extensions.
-4. Check the 'Developer mode' checkbox on the top right.
-5. Click the 'Load unpacked extension' button.
-6. Select the root folder of the source code and click 'OK'.
-7. You're done!
-You should now be able to use Search Queue.

 ## Future Goals